wkumari/draft-wkumari-dnsop-extended-error/README.md

    forward information, or they MAY choose to create a new EDE option(s) that conveys the information encoded in the received EDE.
-When doing so, the source of the error SHOULD be attributed in the EXTRA-TEXT field, since an EDNS0 option received by the original client will be perceived only to have come from the resolver or forwarder sending it.
+When doing so, the source of the error SHOULD be attributed in the EXTRA-TEXT field, since an EDNS0 option received by the original client will appear to have come from the resolver or forwarder sending it.

 4. Defined Extended DNS Errors

    This document defines some initial EDE codes.
-The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry Section 5.1.
+The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry Section 5.2.
 The INFO-CODE from the EDE EDNS option is used to serve as an index into the "Extended DNS Error" IANA registry, the initial values for which are defined in the following sub-sections.